openstack/monasca-api/docs/monasca-api-spec.md

 ___

 # Metrics
 The metrics resource allows metrics to be created and queried.
+The `X-Auth-Token` is used to derive the tenant that submits metrics.
+Metrics are stored and scoped to the tenant that submits them, or if the `tenant_id` query parameter is specified and the tenant has the `monitoring-delegate` role, the metrics are stored using the specified tenant ID.

 ## Create Metric
 Create metrics.